 A couple of years have passed since we last heard word from the set of Netflix's adaptation of All the Light We Cannot See.
 Back in 2021, the streamer shared that it would be adapting Anthony Doerr's Pulitzer Prize-winning novel which, as it stands, has sold more than 15 million copies worldwide and has spent over 200 weeks on the New York Times bestseller list.
 And as of April 19, we finally have our first glimpse of the four-part limited series with a new trailer.

 For those unfamiliar with the 2014 novel written by American author Anthony Doerr, All the Light We Cannot See is an epic war tale set in the midst of World War II.
-The book follows a young girl Marie-Laure, a French teenager who is blind; and Werner, a German soldier, whose paths collide in occupied France as both try to survive the devastation of World War II.
-Doerr's novel recounts both their lives from six and eight-year-old children in 1934, all the way through the war and up until 2014.
+The book follows Marie-Laure, a French teenager who is blind and Werner, a German soldier, whose paths collide in occupied France as both try to survive the devastation of World War II.
+Doerr's novel recounts both their stories through the eyes of the characters, beginning when they were aged six and eight in 1934, all the way through the war and up until 2014.

 As for how the moving story will play out on the screen, Netflix confirmed in 2021 that Shawn Levy and Steven Knight would helm the series.
 If Levy's name sounds familiar, he happens to be one of the main producers behind the hit sci-fi series, Stranger Things.
 As for Knight?
 He holds his own as the screenwriter for Netflix's Peaky Blinders.
 So, we can rest easy knowing that Doerr's novel is in good hands.

 Who has been cast?